 Library news and events

 Visits to the library are by appointment only.
-You will be able to book appointments for computers, and phone to reserve books from Wednesday 23 September from 10am.
-For further information on how to book a visit, please see the library reopening leaflet.
-This leaflet also contains important information regarding your safety when you visit.
+You can book appointments for computers, and phone to reserve books.
+For further information on how to book a visit, please see this leaflet.
+The leaflet also contains important information regarding your safety when you visit.

 Opening other libraries and reintroducing services